Pokegirlgamer/Cute-Pink-Seasonal-Garage-and-Tractor/README.md

 4. Paste the Mod file into the Mods folder “Stardewvalley”.

 5. Click your SMAPI Installer and launch the app to load the CPSGT mod.
 Enjoy..

+**Windows users**

+1. Download the file "[CP] Cute Pink Seasonal Garage & Tractor]".

+2. Must download Winrar or any types of Zip / 7z Extractor.

+3. Click Extract to get the files

+4. Copy and paste the mod file into your “Stardew Valley” folder.

+5. Click your SMAPI exe to load the CPSGT mod.
+Enjoy..

+***Reminder: I [Pokegirl Gamer] is the owner of these assets, I tried matching my assets to the Cute Valley Pink mod and thankfully it matched.
+Please do not use them without my consent.
+Glitches or Errors?
+Please report all of the bugs and join my discord server as well to contact me directly.***